rayfrankenstein/AITOW/README.md

 "Agile=='Go Cut me the Switch to beat you with'"--tbandtg, [https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/](https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/)

 ---
+"Agile is too vague to be dead.
+You will always find projects to fit your definition of agile."--reanjr, [https://developers.slashdot.org/story/19/08/26/045216/agile-programming-is-not-dead-quite-the-opposite#comments](https://developers.slashdot.org/story/19/08/26/045216/agile-programming-is-not-dead-quite-the-opposite#comments)

+---
 “The motto of delivering customer value has been used as an excuse to emphasize the surfaces exposed to the customer (e.g: features) and neglect non-features (non-functional requirements, e.g: maintainability, security, performance, scalability, configuration, testing).”--partycoder. [https://news.ycombinator.com/item?id=14085716](https://news.ycombinator.com/item?id=14085716)

 ---